-Pumped to tell you guys all about my latest adventure in B-more with Flow Zen.
+Pumped to tell you guys all about my latest adventure in B-more with the bf.
 Robby and I checked out the American Visionary Art Museum last week, and we’re so glad we did!
 It was a blast, and I was beyond impressed with the artwork and installations!
 It was seriously one of the coolest museums I had ever been to.
 Now, I hate copy and pasting, but I NEED to share this blurb with you guys – jacked from their site:

 “The AVAM seeks to build upon the ancient Native American Vision Quest, and other similar self-revelatory journeys undertaken by visionaries in different times, cultures, and places.
 We seek to draw attention to America’s history as a mecca for forward-looking innovators, optimists, dreamers and doers – highlighting the sense that America is at her best when she actively remembers that many of her greatest citizens were very much self-taught, self-made pioneers.”
 Don’t you just LOVE that?

 Anywho, we started our adventure with a fab lunch at Encantada.
 Located on the third floor of AVAM, this restaurant was truly exceptional.
 Not only were their flavors out of this world, they were presented beautifully as well.
 These culinary masterpieces were almost too pretty to eat!
 Click to see my recap in its entirety here.